Hangover Tonight

 "Hangover Tonight" is a song co-written and recorded by American country music artist Gary Allan.
-It was released on March 2, 2015 as the intended lead single to his then-upcoming tenth studio album.
+It was released on March 2, 2015 as the intended lead single to his next album project.
 The song was written by Allan, Chris Stapleton, Cary Barlowe, and Jesse Frasure.

 History

 On his website, Allan said of the song: "I’m super excited about this single going to radio.
 I feel like this is the fourth or fifth time I’ve reinvented myself, or tried to push myself to do different things.
 I feel like I have pushed myself into a very comfortable place because it is kind of 50’s and 60’s Motown.
 It reminds me of when I did 'Runaway' and things like that.
 So it was a very easy thing for me to do.
 I was in rockabilly bands my whole life, and to me it was just a throwback to my youth writing with these guys.
 It was a lot of fun."